+Some plants have low nutrient needs and grow well in a newly built aquaponic system, making them the best “starter” plants for newly built aquaponic systems.
 It is best to start a new aquaponic system with fast-growing robust plants with low nutrient demand.
-Some examples are leafy green vegetables, like what you would put in a salad.
-These will usually grow well in a newly built aquaponics system, making them the “best” plants to grow in a new aquaponics system (3).
+Some examples are leafy green vegetables; these will usually grow well in a newly built aquaponics system.

 Watercress is one of the best plants for aquaponics because it is a hardy vegetable and grows quickly.
-Watercress is easier to maintain than other plants due to its low nutritional demand and can exist alongside many different types of fish (5).
+Watercress is easier to maintain than other plants due to its low nutritional demand and can exist alongside many types of fish.

-The cucumber is a water-based plant and an aquaponics system gives them everything they need to flourish.
-Cucumbers grow best in water with a pH between 5.5 and 7 and grow best in media-based aquaponics systems (6).
+The cucumber is a water-based plant, and an aquaponics system gives them everything they need to flourish.
+Cucumbers grow best in water with a pH between 5.5 and 7 and grow best in media-based aquaponics systems.

-Kale is not a very nutritiously demanding plant to grow but it is a very nutritious plant.
+Kale is not a very nutritious demanding plant to grow, but it is a very nutritious plant.
 Kale can match and exist alongside many types of fish that you may have in your system.
-Kale is not attractive to pests making it one of the best plants to grow in aquaponics (7).
+Kale is not attractive to pests making it one of the best plants to grow in aquaponics.

-Being easy to grow, swiss chard is a great plant to grow in your aquaponics system.
-Swiss chard is frost resistant making it an ideal plant during the winter season.
+Swiss chard is a great plant to grow in your aquaponics system.
+Swiss chard is frost resistant, making it an ideal plant during winter.
 The nutrients required to grow swiss chard are moderate, using mostly nitrates for leaf growth.
-Swiss chard grows best in waters with a pH level between 6.6 to 7.0, which is ideal for both the plant and many fish (8).
+Swiss chard grows best in waters with a pH level between 6.6 to 7.0, which is ideal for both the plant and many fish.

 Best Plants to Grow in an Established Aquaponics System

-Different plants have different nutritional needs, and your aquaponic system needs to be better established to support plants with higher nutrient demands.
+Different plants have different nutritional needs, and your aquaponic system needs to be established to support plants with higher nutrient demands.
 A well-established system contains all the beneficial bacteria necessary.
-A well-established aquaponics system is a system that has been running for at from 6 months and up to 3 years for an aquaponics system to become fully established.
+A well-established aquaponics system is a system that has been running for at least 6 months and up to 3 years.

 Tomato plants do exceptionally well in aquaponics systems.
 Tomatoes like warm weather but also need plenty of nutrient-rich water.
-Tomatoes are a great option for an aquaponics system where the environment can be controlled (9).
+Tomatoes are an excellent option for an aquaponics system where the environment can be controlled.

-Cauliflower plants need very little maintenance, they are also resistant to most bugs and diseases (10).
+Cauliflower plants need very little maintenance.
+They are also resistant to most bugs and diseases.
 Cauliflower is a water-based plant that thrives in aquaponics systems.

-Cabbage needs very little maintenance which makes it one of the best plants in an aquaponics system.
-They thrive in water with a pH level between 6.2 and 6.6 (11).
+Cabbage needs very little maintenance, which makes it one of the best plants in an aquaponics system.
+They thrive in water with a pH level between 6.2 and 6.6.

-Peppers can be difficult to grow in traditional gardening, but it is one of the best plants to grow in your aquaponics system.
-Peppers are very particular about the water that they consume and they require plenty of sunshine.
-Growing peppers using aquaponics allows you to monitor and control your nutrients in the water and lets you create the perfect environment for your pepper plants (12).
+Peppers can be challenging to grow in traditional gardening, but it is one of the best plants to grow in your aquaponics system.
+Peppers are very particular about the water that they consume, and they require plenty of sunshine.
+Growing peppers using aquaponics allows you to monitor and control your nutrients in the water and lets you create the perfect environment for your pepper plants.

 What Else Can You Grow in Your Aquaponics System?

-Crops or vegetables are not the only plants that you can grow in aquaponics, in fact, flowers are actually a good choice as they are safe from weeds and most pests in an aquaponics system.
+Crops or vegetables are not the only plants that you can grow in aquaponics; in fact, flowers are an excellent choice as they are safe from weeds and most pests in an aquaponics system.
 Here are some great flowers to grow using aquaponics.

-Aside from giving a wonderful burst of yellow color to your aquaponics garden, Marigolds have a very strong odor that confuses and drive pests away from your plants (15).
+Aside from giving a wonderful burst of yellow color to your aquaponics garden, Marigolds have a strong odor that confuses and drive pests away from your plants.Water Hyacinth

-Many people consider the water hyacinth to be invasive, however, the water hyacinth is excellent in cleaning and purifying the water for your fish which makes it perfect for fish that are sensitive to water changes (16).
+Many people consider water hyacinth to be invasive.
+However, the water hyacinth is excellent in cleaning and purifying the water for your fish, which makes it perfect for fish that are sensitive to water changes.